Cindy Thomas

 What skills is Cindy Thomas known for?

-Cindy Thomas has skills like Affordable Housing, Community Development, Economic Development, Grants, Nonprofits, Policy, Public Policy, Program Management, Government, Non Profits, Grant Writing, Community Outreach.
+Cindy Thomas is listed with skills including Affordable Housing, Community Development, Economic Development, Grants, Nonprofits, Policy, Public Policy, and Program Management.

-Not the Cindy Thomas you were looking for?
+Check these profiles if this is not the Cindy Thomas you were looking for.